Are you scoring in the 600-750 range on SAT Reading + Writing? Do you want to raise that score as high as possible—to a perfect 800?

-Brief note: This article is suited for advanced students already scoring a 600 on SAT Reading or above (this equates to a Reading Test Score of 30+ out of 40 on the New SAT).
+Brief note: This article is suited for advanced students already scoring a 600 on SAT Reading or above (this equates to a Reading Test Score of 30+ out of 40).
 If you're below this range, my "How to Improve your SAT Reading Score to a 600" article is more appropriate for you.
 Follow the SAT Reading tips in that article, then come back to this one when you've reached a 600.

 Most guides on the internet on how to score an 800 are pretty low quality.
 They're often written by people who never scored an 800 themselves.
 You can tell because their advice is usually vague and not very pragmatic.
 It's not enough to be reminded of simple Reading tips like "don't forget to guess on every question!"